 Detox is designed to help people who are likely to go through severe withdrawal symptoms.
 It also can also help anyone who needs treatment for other health concerns alongside withdrawal.
 Not everyone who seeks addiction treatment will need detox, but a medical and clinical evaluation will be done to help determine your needs.

-According to the National Institute on Drug Abuse, detox alone is often not enough to effectively address addiction.
+According to the NCBI, detox alone is often not enough to effectively address addiction.
 While it’s an important part of addiction recovery, treating addiction and its underlying issues may need additional levels of care.

 If you have high-level medical or psychological needs, you may go through an inpatient or residential treatment program with 24-hour monitoring and access to services.
 If you can safely live on your own, you may enroll in an outpatient treatment program.
 Through treatment, you will participate in therapies that are tailored to your needs, including individual, family, and group therapy.